This website catalogues what I get up to, please get in touch if you’d like.

 Robots & Cars

-For the last 6 years I worked at the Google Self Driving Car Project (now called Waymo) as a Software Engineer.
+For the 6+ years after my bachelor's, I worked at the Google Self Driving Car Project (now called Waymo) as a Software Engineer.
 I built the system that controls the vehicles’ positions at a fleet-wide level, and the algorithms to optimize their autonomous mileage collection and collective behaviour.

 Earlier in my time at Waymo I worked on the Systems Engineering team, specifically on platform validation: brakes and steering.
-That, along with keeping my 50+ year old cars running – first a 1969 VW bus, and then a 1970 Mustang Grande — , gave me an ad-hoc foundation in the hardware side of robotics, which I am now working on expanding via a Masters in Robotics at ETH Zurich.
+That, along with keeping my 50+ year old cars running – first a 1969 VW bus, and then a 1970 Mustang Grande — , gave me an ad-hoc foundation in the hardware side of robotics, which I went back to school to expand on via a Masters in Robotics at ETH Zurich.

 Projects